openvinotoolkit/model_server/docs/vehicles_analysis_dag.md

 ![Vehicles analysis visualization](vehicles_analysis.png)

-Using such pipeline, a single request to OVMS can perform a complex set of operations to determine all vehicles and its properties.
+Using such pipeline, a single request to OVMS can perform a complex set of operations to determine all vehicles and their properties.

 ## Pipeline Configuration Graph